avicennaresearch/ema_software_map/README.md

-Spreadsheet to Compare Available EMA Softwares.
+For summary of this repo, check the following spreadsheet:

 [Access Here](https://docs.google.com/spreadsheets/d/1zRuZIJKE9mm90asM9U07MRmoJE51giFEUMJQhXZDf3Y/edit#gid=1750024108)

-# Why EMA Comparison?
+# Why EMA Software Map?

 There are many EMA softwares out there.
-Some were released just a year ago while others have been gathering dust for more than 10 years.
-Some offer lots of free features, while others don't give you the option to even see the product unless you go through a sales process!

-This makes it very difficult to choose a software for a new research.
-Most researchers just pick a software they've heard before, do some due diligence and if nothing smells, purchase a license and move on to their research.
-They just hope nothing breaks.
-This is far from perfect.
-Some feel buyer's remorse as soon as they start implementing their protocol.
-Especially when things get hard during the field deployment, they start thinking maybe there was a more suitable option out there.
+This makes it very difficult to choose the right software for a new research.
+There has been some work like [this] or [this] to help researchers choose wisely, but they all are either too abstract, or too dated, or incomplete.

-At Avicenna, we have been monitoring our competitors for some time.
+At Avicenna, we have been monitoring EMA softwares for some time.
 This helps us to know what is our differentiator, and where we fall short.
-We have tried to do this systematically and with an unbiased perspective, so we get the right feedback, even if it's bitter or not something we want to hear.
-We believe this can help other researchers as well in deciding as to which software they should choose.
+We have tried to do this systematically and with an unbiased perspective, so we get the right feedback, even if the result something we want to hear.

-In this repository, we are open-sourcing our competitive landscape research.
-We hope the content here can help other researchers also to make more informed decisions in choosing the right software for their research.
+In this repository, we are open-sourcing our research results.
+Our goal of doing so is two-fold: first, we hope the content here can help other researchers also to make more informed decisions in choosing the right software for their research.
+Second, we hope researchers contribute and feedback what areas require more attention and development, and this way shape the way EMA software are being developed.

 # How to Read This File

-To check the comparison, please open
+To check the EMA software feature map, please open [this spreadsheet](https://docs.google.com/spreadsheets/d/1zRuZIJKE9mm90asM9U07MRmoJE51giFEUMJQhXZDf3Y/edit#gid=1750024108).
-[this spreadsheet](https://docs.google.com/spreadsheets/d/1zRuZIJKE9mm90asM9U07MRmoJE51giFEUMJQhXZDf3Y/edit#gid=1750024108).
 The sheet is divided into a set of sections, and each section is further divided into a set of subsections.
 Each subsection then lists a set of features that a